 Chairman and Chief Executive Officer, Klingbeil Capital Management

-James Klingbeil, Chairman and CEO of Klingbeil Capital Management, has over 50 years of development experience with multifamily and residential product types.
-He built his first 19-unit garden apartment property in Columbus, Ohio, while attending The Ohio State University.
-Over the next five decades, Klingbeil, and entities with which he was affiliated, developed, acquired, renovated, repositioned, managed, and/or sold an aggregate of 185 apartment communities including a wide variety of apartment product types containing over 43,000 units in 47 metropolitan markets.
+James Klingbeil, chairman and CEO of Klingbeil Capital Management, has over 50 years of development experience with multifamily and residential product types.
+He built his first 19-unit garden apartment property in Columbus, Ohio, while attending Ohio State University.
+Over the next five decades, Klingbeil and entities with which he was affiliated developed, acquired, renovated, repositioned, managed, and/or sold an aggregate of 185 apartment communities, including a wide variety of apartment product types containing over 43,000 units in 47 metropolitan markets.
 Klingbeil Capital Management is now focused on asset management and institutional investment.

 Klingbeil has been active throughout his career in real estate and business organizations, as well as national and community activities.
-The bulk of his industry involvement has revolved around the Urban Land Institute (ULI), for which he has served on various committees and as a Trustee for over 30 years.
+The bulk of his industry involvement has revolved around the Urban Land Institute, for which he has served on various committees and as a trustee for over 30 years.

 John Bucksbaum is founder of Bucksbaum Retail Properties LLC.
 Bucksbaum previously served as chairman and CEO of General Growth Properties Inc., a publicly traded real estate investment trust (REIT) that had ownership and management interest in over 200 regional and super regional shopping malls in 44 states.
 The company portfolio totaled about 200 million square feet of space.